2 year fixed mortgages

 The best 2 year fixed rates will have lower interest rates.
 But these lower interest rates are usually only on offer to those who put down a larger deposit.

-If you put down at least a 20% deposit you’ll be able to access a wider variety of deals with better rates.
+If you put down at least a 20% deposit you’ll be able to access a wider choice of deals with better rates.

-When looking for the best 2 year fixed rate deal you should always keep an eye on the fees.
+When looking for the best 2 year fixed rate deal you should always consider the fees.

-Mortgages are complicated financial products with lots of different fees and charges.
+Mortgages can have lots of different fees and charges.

-If you remortgage every 2 years these fees can really add up.
+If you remortgage every 2 years these fees can add up.

 Get a mortgage with Trussle today